waffbeen/30Days-DSA-Java/README.md

 1. Clone the repository to your local system.
 2. Browse the folders by day.
-3. Each folder will have the Java file containing the solution.
+3. Each folder will have the Java file containing the solution and it's snippet.

 ## Technologies Used